Fashion Show Las Vegas: Stores

 Fashion Show Mall opened with 822700 sqft.
 Anchor tenants occupied 500000 sqft, and included Bullock's, Diamond's, Goldwater's, Neiman-Marcus, and Saks Fifth Avenue.
 The latter two introduced luxury designer brands to Las Vegas.
 Aside from anchors, the mall had 130 tenant spaces, and opened with 87 stores.
 Diamond's was converted to a Dillard's store in 1984.
 The first Bullock's Woman store opened at Fashion Show Mall in 1987.
 Goldwater's became a May Company store in 1989 and then a Robinsons-May in 1993, while Bullock's was converted to a Macy's in 1996.

 The expansion in the early 2000s doubled the mall's size to approximately 1900000 sqft.
 This made it one of the largest malls in the U.S., while surpassing The Boulevard Mall as the largest in Las Vegas.
-Notable new tenants in the expansion included Abercrombie & Fitch, Ann Taylor Loft, Claire's, Guess, and the first Apple Store in Las Vegas.
-Other tenants added since then have included Banana Republic, Henri Bendel, and Disney Store.
+Notable new tenants in the expansion included Abercrombie & Fitch, Ann Taylor Loft, Claire's, Guess, Louis Vuitton, and the first Apple Store in Las Vegas.
+Other tenants added since then have included Banana Republic, Henri Bendel, Disney Store, and Pop Mart.

 Mall profits had been held back by the limited size of its anchor stores, which were enlarged during the expansion.
 Dillard's relocated to a 200000 sqft space in the new west wing.
 Saks Fifth Avenue occupied a new 170000 sqft addition, marking its largest location outside of New York.
 The expansion project also added two new anchor tenants for a total of seven, more than any other mall in the U.S., surpassing the five-anchor Mall of America.
 The new anchors included Nordstrom, making its Las Vegas debut; and the first Bloomingdale's Home location.
 An eighth anchor, Lord & Taylor, was scheduled to take the former Dillard's space.
 However, parent company May Department Stores dropped these plans, citing poor economic conditions.
 The vacant space was eventually taken over by Forever 21, which opened in 2010.
 Robinsons-May eventually closed, and was replaced in 2013 by a Macy's Men store.
 Bloomingdale's store closed that year, and was replaced two years later by Dick's Sporting Goods.

 As of 2014, the mall had 250 stores.
+In 2025, all Forever 21 stores, including the Fashion Show Mall location, closed due to liquidation.